pyeve/eve/docs/validation.rst

 Extending Data Validation
 -------------------------
 Data validation is based on the Cerberus_ validation system and it is therefore extensible.
-As a matter of fact, Eve's MongoDB data-layer itself extends Cerberus validation, implementing the ``unique`` and ``data_relation`` constraints and the ``ObjectId`` data type on top of the standard rules.
+As a matter of fact, Eve's SQLAlchemy data-layer itself extends Cerberus validation, implementing the ``unique`` and ``data_relation`` constraints.

 Custom Validation Rules
 ------------------------